um-flint/dellstorage-oraclevm/README.md

 It was written on a Mac with Python 2.7.

-I have tested it with Dell Storage Enterprise Manager 2015 R3 and Oracle VM Manager 3.3.4.
+I have tested it with:
+* Dell Storage Enterprise Manager 2015 R3
+* Dell Storage Manager 2016 R3
+* Oracle VM Manager 3.3.4
+* Oracle VM Manager 3.4.3